Attachment

 Why would I need to send an attachment?

 E-mail is primarily used to send text messages to other users on the Internet.
-If you need to send pictures, movies, documents, PDF's, or any other file you would need to attach that file to an e-mail.
-For example, when applying for a job you may attach your résumé to an e-mail message sent to a company.
+If you need to send pictures, movies, documents, PDFs, or any other file, you must attach that file to an e-mail.
+For example, when applying for a job, you may attach your résumé to an e-mail message sent to a company.

 E-mail, E-mail terms, Internet terms, Security terms